iwanbok/iwanbok/README.md

 Hi, I’m @iwanbok

 I am a Utrecht University master graduate.
-Currently I am cooperating with Amir Vaxman on project on higher order fields in parameterizations, this project is related to my master's thesis.
+Currently I am working as a software developer at Topicus.
 One can reach me on twitter @dr_roboknik.

 <!---